twistinside/edo-rpi/README.md

 - `systemd/edo-free-space.timer`: runs `/home/edo/rpi/sh/free_space.sh` daily at 03:00 (replaces `0 3 * * *`).

 All timers live in `systemd/` so they stay version-controlled and are picked up automatically by `sh/bootstrap-install.sh` and `sh/git-self-update.sh`.

+## GL driver test cleanup

+`sh/start-up.sh` disables the stock `gldriver-test.service`/`.timer` pair if they exist.
+The default service references `/usr/share/X11/xorg.conf.d/99-fbturbo.conf`, which is absent on headless builds and produces recurring failures in `journalctl -u gldriver-test`.